Shafi Inamdar

 Shafi Inamdar (23 October 1945 – 13 March 1996) was an Indian actor.
 He started his film career with the film Vijeta and continued it in Ardh Satya.
 He acted in a number of television serials including Yeh Jo Hai Zindagi.
 His most notable film roles include the inspector in Aaj Ki Awaz, the villain in Awam and the friend of the hero in films like Nazrana, Anokha Rishta, Amrit.
-Some of his other films are Kudrat Ka Kanoon, Jurm, Sadaa Suhagan and Love 86, all successful.
+Some of his other films are Jurm, Khatron Ke Khiladi, Kudrat Ka Kanoon, Sadaa Suhagan and Love 86, all are successful.

 Life and career

 Shafi Inamdar received his early education at Pangari Dapoli, Ratnagiri, MS and at St. Joseph's High School in Umerkhadi (Dongri) in Mumbai, India, where he passed his S.S.C exam in 1958.
-He did his B.Sc from K.C College in 1963.
+He did his B.Sc. from K.C College in 1963.

 He is particularly known for playing the common man's role.
 He has acted in numerous television shows, the most notable being Kundan Shah's Yeh Jo Hai Zindagi, telecast on Doordarshan in the 80s which made him a household name.
 The show went on to become so popular that it even started affecting the business of films, as it used to be aired late on Friday nights.
 The serial was such a hit that it ran for 61 episodes when generally a serial ran for a maximum of 25 weeks.
 One of his last performances on television was in Teri Bhi Chup Meri Bhi Chup.
 He also played the role of an advocate in the Hindi film Yeshwant, which was released after his death.
 He appeared in Ramesh Sippy's film Saagar.
 Inamdar also directed a film titled Hum Dono, starring Nana Patekar, Rishi Kapoor and Pooja Bhatt.
 The film was a hit and he was considered a good director.

 From his schooling days he was interested in dramas and used to act and direct school plays.
 He participated in elocution competition and debates.
 This continued through his college days and intensified his desire to become a performing artist and a theatre personality.
 He started his career as an actor and director under the guidance of Gujarati theatre personality Praveen Joshi.
 He directed and acted in about 30 one act plays in Hindi, Gujarati, Marathi and English from 1973 to 1978.
 Later he joined the Indian National Theatre and Indian People's Theatre Association where he met Balraj Sahni and other members of Indian Theatre and learned the finer aspects of acting.